 Every day consumers are bombarded with offers, sales and promotions via email.
-For your company to stand out from the crowd, you need to ensure that your newsletter is the best!
+For your company to stand out from the crowd, you need to ensure that you have the best newsletter ever!

 Customers should want to read it; they should feel that your company can add value to their lives and that they will miss out if they don’t read it.